mill3na/swift-book/Sources/TSPL/TSPL.docc/ReferenceManual/Expressions.md

 the special literal's value is determined when the default value expression is evaluated at the call site.

-@Comment {
-  See also "Special Kinds of Parameters" in "Declarations" where the general rule is defined.
-}

 ```swift
 func logFunctionName(string: String = #function) {